silicon-gorge/mr-tyrant/README.md

 ## Introduction

 Tyrant is a RESTful web service that exposes the information required for the deployment of applications using MixRadio's deployment tooling.

+You can see @neilprosser talking about the application in [this talk at Clojure eXchange 2014](https://skillsmatter.com/skillscasts/6057-herding-cattle-with-clojure-at-mixradio).

 The information is stored in Github Enterprise.
 There are three types of information:

 * **application properties** - Configuration parameters for an application, for example URLs to other applications, connection strings and logging levels.